Skip to navigation Skip to content

 Formal Foster Care + Read more ...

-An exception to this rule applies when:
+An exception to this rule applied when:

 If:

-• the child been placed in the customers care as part of a formal foster care arrangement, and it was:
+• the child had been placed in the customers care as part of a formal foster care arrangement, and it was:

 4